Skip to main content

 FAQs on deducting pet expenses

-Can I claim my emotional support dog on my taxes?
+Can I claim my emotional support dog or cat on my taxes?

-Emotional support animals who solely provide comfort or emotional support are generally considered pets and do not qualify as service animals, meaning you typically cannot deduct pet-related expenses for them from your taxes.5 The IRS allows taxpayers to deduct expenses for service animals who are specially trained to perform a specific job task to help with physical disabilities.
+The IRS generally follows ADA guidelines for defining service animals for tax deduction purposes.
+Emotional support animals who solely provide comfort or emotional support are generally considered pets and do not qualify as service animals, meaning you typically cannot deduct pet-related expenses for them from your taxes.6 The IRS allows taxpayers to deduct expenses for service animals who are specially trained to perform a specific job task to help with physical disabilities.

 Are vet bills tax deductible?